quotientprovers/cion/README.md

 }
 ```

-  * As the entire states:
+  3.2.
+As full descriptions of the states (you can use LAND2, LAND3 etc for {2,3}-ary logical AND)
 ```
 void __fullstates() {
     int _st1, _st2, _st3, _st4;